Contrastive independent component analysis: Proportional cICA

-One can test the proportionality assumption by seeing whether the values $\left(\frac{1}{\lambda_i}(\fa_i^\top VD^{-1} V^\top \fa_i)^{-1} \right)^{\frac{1}{4}}$ from Theorem~\ref{thm: unique gamma} are approximately equal as $i$ varies.
-In practice, exact proportionality may not hold, and learning $\gamma$ via Theorem \ref{thm: unique gamma} could be challenging.
+One can test proportionality by seeing whether the values $\left(\frac{1}{\lambda_i}(\fa_i\T VD^{-1} V\T \fa_i)^{-1} \right)^{\frac{1}{4}}$ from Theorem~\ref{thm: unique gamma} are approximately equal as $i$ varies.
+In practice, exact proportionality may not hold, and learning $\gamma$ via the above Theorem could be challenging.
 An alternative is to use a sweep of $\gamma$ values and choose $\gamma$ according to visualization plots, a similar method to that used in cPCA~\cite{abid2017contrastive}.
+We implement the proportional cICA algorithm and report its performance in Section \ref{app:simulations_details}.